SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-18-monogame-roundup-2023.markdown

 So as MonoGame evolves **YOU DO NOT NEED TO CHANGE YOUR GAME**, what you have written and the MonoGame features you use will continue to work, it will just work differently on the target platform when it is eventually compiled (built).

 > In fact, MANY of the original XNA Game Studio 4.0 samples and code **STILL WORK** today, that is how strong MonoGame is!
+Check it out for yourself from the [XNA Game Studio Archive](https://github.com/SimonDarksideJ/XNAGameStudio)
+>
-Check it out for yourself from the [XNA Game Studio Archive](https://github.com/SimonDarksideJ/XNAGameStudio) - Just be aware, that XNA 1, 2 and 3 samples WILL need updating to XNA4/MonoGame to actually work (it isn't magic after all).
+> Just be aware, that XNA 1, 2 and 3 samples WILL need updating to XNA4/MonoGame to actually work (it is not magic after all).

 This is not to say you never need any vendor platform code at all in your project (MonoGame cannot build for EVERY feature), for instance, if you want to use Apple's notification system and Google's notification system in your project, you will still need to handle that, but thankfully C# makes that easier with platform dependent code (again, much like how other engines/frameworks do).

 ## The MonoGame Community

-The MonoGame community is **VAST**, and as previously stated, most XNA/MonoGame books that have been written since 2010 will still continue to be valid and worthwhile (now find me an engine/framework that can say that).
+The MonoGame community is **VAST**, and as previously stated, most XNA/MonoGame books that have been written since **2010** will still continue to be valid and worthwhile (now find me an engine/framework that can say that).
 About the only thing that has changed (due to the underlying features mentioned above) has been how you install MonoGame and how you build with it, but more on that later.

 ![MonoGame Get Started](/assets/img/posts/20230918/MonoGameGetStarted.png)